Gauthier-Gad/team/InstallVM.md

 sudo snap set system proxy.http="http://proxywsg.crlc.intra:3128" sudo snap set system proxy.https="http://proxywsg.crlc.intra:3128"
 ```
-You need to do that in order TO DO THAT :
+You need to do that in order to what's next :
 ```shell
 sudo snap install --classic eclipse
 ```

+Inside Eclipse :

 Windows NetWork Connection > Select Manuel and set proxy for http and https (not SOCKS)
 Check for  Updates